mogenson/lua-macos-app/README.md

 })
 ```

 With this we can do `objc.NSApplication:setActivationPolicy(1)` to lookup the `NSApplication` class and call it's `setActivationPolicy:` method.
-Way more consise than:
+Way more concise than:

 ```lua
 local class = C.objc_getClass("NSApplication")